 Graz is a university center and the city where the famous actor Arnold Schwarzenegger grew up.
 Due to the historic core of the city, Graz has been declared a UNESCO World Heritage Site.

 If you have time, visit the baroque castle Schloss Eggenberg from the 17th Century.
-It is not far from Kunsthaus, and you can also enjoy a rich work of art collection.
+It is not far from Kunsthaus, and you can also enjoy a rich collection of works of art.

 8. Miniature World – Great Fun for the Whole Family (Hamburg, Germany)